 Apomorphine-induced locomotor activity in reserpine-pretreated mice was antagonized by pretreatment with (-)-sulpiride and (-)-sultopride.
 The (+)-enantiomers were inactive.
 Apomorphine- and amphetamine-induced stereotyped behaviour in rats were antagonized by (-)-sultopride but not by the (+)-enantiomer.
 Neither enantiomer of sulpiride prevented the onset of the stereotyped response.
 Both (-)-sulpiride and (-)-sultopride induced increases in striatal and mesolimbic HVA and DOPAC concentrations; (+)-sultopride elevated striatal and mesolimbic DOPAC concentrations but not HVA, while (+)-sulpiride had no effect on HVA or DOPAC in either area.
 Dopamine concentrations were reduced by the enantiomers of sultopride but not by sulpiride.
 Low concentrations (10?9 ?10?66 M) of the (-)-enantiomers of both drugs displaced [3 H]spiperone from its specific binding site in rat striatal preparations, but the (+)-enantiomers were 40 and 100 times less active.
 However, neither enantiomer of either drug anatagonized the dopamine-induced stimulation of adenylate cyclase in rat striatal preparations.
 The data suggest that the central pharmacological activity of sulpiride and sultopride resides in the (-)-enantiomers and that this activity occurs at cerebral dopamine receptors not dependent on adenylate cyclase for functional activity.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Date Deposited:||07 Dec 2011 11:36|